 more revolutions follow -- spain, france and america.

 sATURDAY OCTOBER 28, 2017

 Our October concert is anchored by the Rodrigo Guitar Concerto -- Concierto Aranguez, written at the end of the Spanish Civil War.
-We'll explore the rhythms of revolution in South and Central America and Spain, with guest conductor Donald Palma.
+We'll explore the rhythms of revolution in Spain (Rodrigo, Casals and de Falla, Puerto Rico (Roberto Sierra's Tumbao) and Argentina (Ginastera), with guest conductor Donald Palma.

 saturday december 16, 2017